-We have classes from Beginner to Advanced.
+We have classes at multiple levels.
 We will put you in a class by looking at your test result and speaking with you.
 We will ask you for your opinion about your English skills and what your needs are.
 We will tell you at which level we believe your English is.
 The table on page 12 shows the twelve levels of English that we assess at RELA.